n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 The permitted combinations are summarized in the following table:

-:::{table} Defined interactions between skin-tone–modifers and gender designators
+:::{table} Defined interactions between skin-tone–modifiers and gender designators

 | Type       | Emoji                                   | Skin-tone-modifier | Gender depicted     |
 |:-----------|:----------------------------------------|:-------------------|:--------------------|